WenHuangwh/AssetManagement/README.md

 - **Market Analysis**:
   - Marketing Manager: Analyze investment trends and client preferences.

+# Frontend

+## Frontend Framework

+### React
+We have chosen React as our primary frontend framework due to its component-based architecture and widespread adoption, which is ideal for building dynamic and data-intensive user interfaces.

+### Optional Framework Extensions
+Additional frameworks may be utilized as extensions to React based on specific project requirements.

+## Data Fetching

+- **RESTful API**: Suitable for straightforward data requirements.
+We will use RESTful APIs for their simplicity and wide compatibility.
+- **GraphQL**: Considered for more complex, nested data requirements where minimizing data over-fetching is crucial.

+## UI Frameworks

+We are considering the following UI frameworks:
+- **React-Bootstrap**: Optimal for rapid development with familiar and responsive design components.
+- **Material UI**: Offers a comprehensive set of components with material design principles.
+- **Ant Design**: Known for its enterprise-level component library and design system.

+## Libraries for Metrics and Timeline Data

+### Charting Libraries
+- **Recharts**: A composable charting library built on React components, known for its simplicity and customizability.
+- **Chart.js**: A popular library for interactive charts, easily integrated into React with `react-chartjs-2`.

+### Data Grid Libraries
+- **ag-Grid**: Provides a rich feature set for displaying complex data sets, including integrated charting, sorting, and filtering.
+- **Material-UI DataGrid**: An effective choice within the Material-UI ecosystem for handling large data sets.

+### Timeline Libraries
+- **React Calendar Timeline**: Specialized for creating timelines in React, offering customizability and drag-and-drop support.
+- **vis.js**: A dynamic visualization library with a capable Timeline component for horizontal timeline displays.

+## Decision Summary
+- We will use **React-Bootstrap** for the UI framework as uniqueness in UI design is not a primary concern.
+- **RESTful APIs** will be our default choice for data fetching, given the current project scope doesn't demand complex data fetching.
+- Integration of charting, data grid, and timeline libraries will be further discussed and decided as we progress in implementing specific pages.

 Frontend(client): 1.Framework(React(single page), Next.js(complicate), ...); 2.UI design pattern; 3.Restful(90%)/GraphQL/MVC(fast, hard)

 React    -netwrok json http ip tcp socket- (Restful Api, AJAX, GraphQL)  Spring/Django/Node.js